OleHolmNielsen/GPAW-benchmark-2020/README.md

-In order to have a well-defined and reproducible software modules framework for the purpose of comparing benchmark results obtained on different systems, we require the use of specific software module toolchains provided by EasyBuild version 4.2.0.
+In order to have a well-defined and reproducible software modules framework for the purpose of comparing benchmark results obtained on different systems, we require the use of specific software module [toolchains](https://easybuild.readthedocs.io/en/latest/Common-toolchains.html) provided by EasyBuild version 4.2.0.
-Future versions of EasyBuild will contain newer toolchains in addition to the ones used in the present instruction.
+Future versions of EasyBuild will contain newer toolchains in addition to the ones used in the present instruction, but the versions specified below must nevertheless be used.

-The benchmark requires to build the GPAW code using one or both of the following EasyBuild software module toolchains:
+The benchmark requires to build the GPAW code using both of the following EasyBuild software module toolchains:

 1. intel-2019b: icc, ifort, imkl, impi